Girlfriend in a Coma (song): Release

 Released on 10 August 1987, "Girlfriend in a Coma" was the last single by the Smiths to include newly recorded material on the B-side.
 It contains the band's last recorded song, "I Keep Mine Hidden", as well as a cover of a Cilla Black song, "Work Is a Four-Letter Word", both recorded in May 1987.

 Morrissey's insistence on including the Cilla Black B-side annoyed Marr and he left the band soon afterwards.
 Marr said to Record Collector in 1992: Work Is a Four Letter Word' I hated.
 That was the last straw, really.
 I didn't form a group to perform Cilla Black songs.
 That was it, really.
 I made a decision that I was going to get away on holiday.
 The only place I could think of was L.A.
 L.A. was the only place I knew where there'd be sunshine, so off I went.
 I never saw Morrissey again".

-Because of its morbid subject matter, the song was banned on BBC Radio 1.
+Because of its morbid subject matter, the song received little airplay on BBC Radio 1.
 Morrissey later said, "You're not really supposed to like those songs.
 They're very depressing and not supposed to be played on radio."
 However, released in the wake of the Smiths' acrimonious breakup, the single reached number 13 in the UK.

 The single's cover features playwright Shelagh Delaney, from a 1961 edition of A Taste of Honey.
 This was the second time Delaney appeared on a Smiths cover; she also appeared on the cover of the Louder Than Bombs album.
 The British 7" vinyl contained the matrix message: AND NEVER MORE SHALL BE SO/SO FAR SO BAD.
 The British 12" version contained the etching: EVERYBODY IS A FLASHER AT HEART/AND NEVER MORE SHALL BE SO.